First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Experiments

 We use Isaac Sim as our physics simulator.
 A single object is placed in isolation on the table at one of the 100 poses, and a fixed depth sensor is used to observe the partial pointcloud.
 The observed pointcloud is used as the input for the generator, and the loaded mesh of the object is used for collision modeling for the motion planner.

+\textbf{Results} are presented in Figure~\ref{fig:ik-ablation-success-rates}.
+We observe that FPTE-fabrics achieves higher success rates than FPTE-curobo.
+We hypothesize this is because fabrics was used during data collection, thus limiting the gap between data collection and deployment.
+We observe FPTE-rrt has lower success rates than other FPTE approaches.
+This is because of coarse collision checking, which allowed more experiments but resulted in more collisions during execution.

-\textbf{Results} are presented in Figure~\ref{fig:success-rates}.
-Our approach, \textbf{F}irst \textbf{P}lan \textbf{T}hen \textbf{E}valuate, consistently achieves a higher success rate irrespective of the motion planner choice or the generator architecture.
-This is because our approach selects the target trajectory based on the likelihood of grasp success, while completely ignoring the distance to the target grasp pose.
-Importance of the distance to target on grasp success is visualized in Figure~\ref{fig:rejected-trajectories} -- distance to target should not be used to reject a trajectory.
-Out of all the successful grasps our method executed, only 3\% would be included if a default threshold~\cite{curobo_report23} is used to reject trajectories!
-This means that a lot of successful grasps are not executed when thresholding on distance to target is used.
+Importantly, our approach, \textbf{F}irst \textbf{P}lan \textbf{T}hen \textbf{E}valuate, consistently achieves a higher success rate irrespective of the motion planner choice or the generator architecture.
+To understand why this is the case, we ablate the importance of distance to the target during motion planning on grasp success while keeping the generator (cVAE), the evaluator, and the rotation threshold fixed.

+We compare three different motion planners: RRT~\cite{rrt}, fabrics~\cite{fabrics-ral}, and \textit{teleportation} directly to the IK solution.
+We use a custom IK solver for RRT and \textit{teleportation}.
+We visualize the results in Figure~\ref{fig:ik-ablation-success-rates}.
+Analyzing results for the \textit{teleportation} method, we observe FPTE yields higher grasp success rates compared to the traditional method regardless of the motion planner, as the robot is directly teleported to the collision-free IK solution.
+Results using RRT and fabrics confirm that finding.

+Furthermore, we analyze the evaluator's precision as the allowed IK position increases and observe degradation in average precision as the IK position error increases only when the traditional method is used, as visualized in Figure~\ref{fig:ik_ablation_evaluator_performance}.
+The observed evaluator sensitivity to IK error in the traditional approach, but not in FPTE, explains why FPTE outperforms the traditional approach.

-We observe this phenomenon across different generators and motion planners, despite using physically realistic data for training and the generated grasp targets being distributed around the object, as shown in Figure~\ref{fig:rw-grasp-distribution}.
+We observe unreachable grasps across different generators and motion planners, despite using physically realistic data for training and the generated grasp targets being distributed around the object, as shown in Figure~\ref{fig:rw-grasp-distribution}.
 The unreachability of the proposed grasps stems from grounding grasps in the object frame.
 However, grounding grasps in the object frame allows for generalization across different object poses and environments, which we analyze next.